dorianps/docker/antsr/README.md

 ```bash
 sh Build.antsr.linux.sh
 ```
 The script will build the ANTsR container on your machine using the latest ANTsR, ANTsRCore, ITKR from github.
 If you add the argument `--push` it will push the image online at the DockerHub registry (you can change your DockerHub username in the script).
 Estimated build time ~1hr on Intel(R) Xeon(R) Gold 6142 CPU @ 2.60GHz.
-Note, you don't need to build the container yourself, you can pull the container directly from DockerHub using the run script below.
+*Note: this build step is not required to run the container, you can use the prepared container available in DockerHub (see below).*

 #### Run
 ```bash